01 of 04

 Nestle the octopus' legs onto its nest of herbs in your pot.
 Close the lid and pop it in the oven.
 Cooking time will vary based on size:

 - For baby octopi, try them after 2 hours.

-- For small ones, check after 3-4 hours.
+- For small ones, check after 3 to 4 hours.

 04 of 04

-But large ones are often old and fat -- and octopus fat is no fun.
-Once a large octo is braised and cooled a bit, you will need to run your fingers along the legs to strip off any gelatinous fat that is on the outside of the legs.
+Once a large octopus is braised and cooled a bit, you will need to run your fingers along the legs to strip off any gelatinous fat that is on the outside of the legs.
 Do this under a stream of cold running water into the sink.
 The little ones likely will not have this fat.

-Now you are ready for action....
-Octopus done this way is ready to eat with only a little salt, olive oil, and lemon, but you can do all sorts of things with it.
+Braised octopus is ready to eat with only a little salt, olive oil, and lemon, but you can do all sorts of things with it.
 Chop it up for a salad, grill it quickly on the grill, or anything else.
-Cooked octopus keeps for a week in the fridge -- don't refreeze it, though.
+Cooked octopus keeps for a week in the fridge.
+Don't refreeze it.
 It will deteriorate once you thaw it again.